amplitude/Amplitude-Android/README.md

 ### Synchronizing Device Ids Between Apps ###

 As mentioned before, each new instance will have its own deviceId.
 If you want your apps to share the same deviceId, you can do so *after initialization* via the `getDeviceId` and `setDeviceId` methods.
-Here's an example:
+Here's an example of how to copy the existing deviceId to the `new_app` instance:
 ```java
 String deviceId = Amplitude.getInstance().getDeviceId(); // existing deviceId
 Amplitude.getInstance("new app").setDeviceId(deviceId); // transferring existing deviceId to new app